rabeshi/eaamo-website/content/cfppolicyandpractice/_index.md

 ## Submission Instructions

-For the policy and practice track, submissions will have the option to be either **archival** or **non-archival**, with preference given to archival papers.
+For the research track, submissions will have the option to be either archival or non-archival.
+For papers in disciplinary areas where archival conference papers are the norm, preference will be given to archival submissions.
 Papers in the archival track will be published in conference proceedings in the ACM Digital Library; papers in the non-archival track will not be published as part of the conference (and may be submitted in the future to an archival venue, if not already published).
 The archival track welcomes submissions that constitute new research papers that have not been published in conference proceedings before, as well as papers under submission in journal publications.
-The non-archival track also welcomes research papers that have been published no earlier than January 2019.
-Authors should upload a PDF of their paper to EasyChair (link will be available soon).
-There are no formatting or length requirements for the PDF submission, but accepted **archival** papers will have a page limit of 10 pages in the camera-ready version at the time of publication.
+The non-archival track also welcomes research papers that have been published no earlier than January 2020.
+Authors should upload a PDF of their paper to [EasyChair](https://easychair.org/my/conference?conf=eaamo22).
+There are no formatting or length requirements for the PDF submission, but accepted archival papers will have a page limit of at most 14 pages in the camera-ready version at the time of publication, using the ACM Traditional Camera Ready Submission [template](http://www.acm.org/publications/proceedings-template).
 In addition to the PDF, authors are asked to upload a 200-250 word description onto EasyChair summarizing their submission and its relevance to the conference.

 Submissions are double-blind: authors should take care to not include the names and affiliations of the authors in the paper, including when referring to previous work.
 Submitters should list all co-authors on the submitted work in EasyChair but not in the PDF of the submission.
+Where possible, citations to the authors own previous work should be written in the third person; e.g., instead of “We previously developed...(Smith, 2019)”, write “Smith (2019) previously developed…”.
+If this would compromise the clarity of the paper (i.e., it is necessary to identify previous work as belonging to the authors), use an anonymous citation, e.g., (Anonymous, 2019).
+These can be replaced in the camera-ready version.
+Additionally, where possible, authors should avoid referring to specific institutional details in the paper which could reveal their names or affiliations (for example “our team included officials from a large U.S. city” instead of “our team included officials from New York City”).
+However, institutional information may be included if it is necessary to the research content of the paper, even if it is suggestive of author affiliations.

+Submitted papers should include a statement that the study was approved by an Institutional Review Board if such review is required (e.g., for human subjects research conducted by members of a university).

-Authors may submit unpublished work, work under review, or work that has been published no earlier than January 2019.
+Authors may submit unpublished work, work under review, or work that has been published no earlier than January 2020.
 If the work is already published, please include a citation on EasyChair.

 We will only accept submissions in the English language.
 MD4SG and EAAMO are committed to building multilingual communities, and we anticipate allowing submissions in other languages at future events.